Spencer0187/portal2vr-roomscale/README.md

   </p>
 </div>

+# My apolocheese for the formatting changes clogging the diffs (blame visual studio) and the AI garbage code

 # ![Portal 2 icon](imgs/icon.jpg "Portal 2 icon") Portal 2 VR
 ### ~~Use this mod at your own risk of getting VAC banned.
 Use the -insecure launch option to help protect yourself.~~
 ### Apparently Portal 2 doesn't have VAC, but just to be safe you should still run the game with the `insecure` flag.